Sammy Johnson: Television

-Johnson was cast as Martin Cooper in the second series of Auf Wiedersehen, Pet.
-He was then chosen by Jimmy Nail to play 'Stick' in Spender, which was written by Jimmy Nail and Ian La Frenais.
-Other famous roles he played were in the animated comedy adaptation of VIZ's Sid the Sexist - where he provided the voice of the titular character and in ITV's adaptation of Catherine Cookson's The Gambling Man as Victor Pittie.
-He then turned to scriptwriting and moved to Spain in the hills above Málaga, where he died while out jogging in 1998 at the age of 49.
-He also appeared in Crocodile Shoes and Crocodile Shoes II as Archie Pate.
+Johnson was cast as Martin Cooper in the second series of Auf Wiedersehen, Pet, working with Jimmy Nail in 1985.
+He then co-starred as Stick in Spender, a TV police drama which aired on BBC1.
+Stick was the criminal sidekick of the main character Spender, a police detective played by Jimmy Nail.

+Other famous roles he played were in the animated comedy adaptation of VIZ's Sid the Sexist, where he provided the voice of the titular character.
+He was in ITV's adaptation of Catherine Cookson's The Gambling Man as Victor Pittie.
+He also appeared in Jimmy Nail's Crocodile Shoes and Crocodile Shoes II as Archie Pate.
+He played the husband of Gillian Taylforth in the 1998 BBC2 World Cup comedy Lost in France.